Skip to main content

 See the delete_dataset Python SDK docs or deleteDataset TypeScript SDK docs for more details.

-Work with Dataset Versions
+Work with dataset versions

 Galileo automatically creates new versions of datasets when they are modified.
 You can access different versions by getting the dataset history.